shufei021/vue-popup-layer/README.md

 </script>
 ```
 ## update log
++ Add a new feature isAsync to solve asynchronous loading of PopupLayer components   (2021/12/23)
 + Added the backLvBy method to return to the specified layer by condition, the page level is 0  (2021/11/20)
 + Add elastic layer DOM adaptive z-index attribute autoIndex  (2021/11/18)
 + Fixed the issue of returning invalid after opening multiple pop-up layers when refreshing the page (2021/11/17)